 peeled garlic cloves raw honey

 Fill a clean, dry jar halfway with garlic cloves.
 Pour the honey into the jar covering the garlic cloves by about one inch.
 As the garlic ferments in the honey, it can bubble up a bit, so make sure to leave a little head space from the top.
-Cover jar with a loose lid and ferment at room temperature for one month.
-Make sure the garlic cloves stay covered with honey, stirring if necessary to re-submerge.
-The garlic will darken and shrivel slightly, and the honey will become slightly more liquid.
-Store in a cool place or refrigerate.
+Cover jar with a loose lid and ferment at room temperature for 4 weeks.
+Stir the ferment every couple of days or use a fermentation weight to keep the garlic submerged.